abshilpa/Image-segmentation/README.md

 #  Semantic Image Segmentation with U-Net vs DeepLabV3+

-This repository contains my image segmentation project where I implemented, trained, and evaluated two popular deep learning models — **U-Net** and **DeepLabV3+** —on a subset of the COCO 2017 dataset.
+This repository contains my image segmentation project where I implemented, trained, and evaluated two popular deep learning models  **U-Net** and **DeepLabV3+** on a subset of the COCO 2017 dataset.
 The focus was on multi-class semantic segmentation for classes: `cake`, `car`, `dog`, and `person`.

 ##  Project Overview